Ratepay Data Privacy Statement

 – Online identifiers (e.g. device identifiers, session IDs).

-The data processing of these access data is necessary to enable you to visit the website and to ensure the permanent functionality and security of our systems.
-For the purposes described above, the access data is also temporarily stored in internal log files in order to generate statistical data on the use of our website, to further develop our website with regard to the usage habits of our visitors (e.g. if the proportion of mobile devices used to access the pages increases) and for general administrative maintenance of our website.
+The data processing of these access data is strictly necessary to enable you to visit the website, to ensure the permanent functionality and security of our systems and for general administrative maintenance of our website.
+For the purposes described above, the access data is also temporarily stored in internal log files in order to find the cause and take action in the event of repeated or criminal requests that threaten the stability and security of our website..
 The legal basis is Art.
 6 para.
-1 sentence 1 lit. f GDPR.
-As we have a legitimate interest in the operation and further development of our website.
+1 sentence 1 lit. b DSGVO, if the page visit occurs in connection with the initiation or performance of a contract, and otherwise Art.
+6 para.
+1 sentence 1 lit. f DSGVO due to our legitimate interest in enabling the website visit as well as the permanent functionality and security of our systems.

 3.2 Ratepay portals